 - Hold down the Ctrl key on Windows or the Command key on Mac and click to select the pages to be submitted. - 2.
-After selecting all the pages to submit, go to the File menu and click Submit Pages. - 3.
+After selecting all the pages to submit, click the Submit button. - 3.
 In most cases, leave the special instructions area blank. - 4.
 Click the OK button.

-EXPRESS SUBMIT 5 Express Submit
+EXPRESS SUBMIT